SixtantIO/secrets/README.md

 [EDN](https://github.com/edn-format/edn) map, with arbitrary levels of labeled nesting.

+The path used for the secrets file, in priority order, is one of:

-By default, the secrets file lives at .secrets.edn in the working directory, but this path can be changed explicitly via `with-path` (or via the `:path` flag at the command line).
+- the one explicitly specified via `with-path` (or `:path` at the command line),
+- the `.secrets.edn` file in the working directory, or
+- the `.secrets.edn` file in the home directory.

 ## Contents